Bob Doyle (activist): Service in Spain

-He initially attempted to travel to Spain by stowing away aboard a boat bound for Valencia, where he was detained and expelled.
+His attempt at joining the Brigade was initially rejected by the Irish Communist Party—who vetted new recruits—as he was deemed too young.
+He attempted to travel to Spain by stowing away aboard a boat bound for Valencia, where he was detained and expelled.
 He eventually returned by crossing the Pyrenees from France.
 After he returned to Spain, he reported to a battalion at Figueras.
-He was initially required to train new recruits because of his IRA experience, but disobeyed orders to get to the front.
+He was initially assigned to train new recruits due to his IRA experience, but he disobeyed orders in order to reach the front lines.

 Capture and release

-After fighting at Belchite, he was captured at Gandesa by the Italian fascist Corpo Truppe Volontarie in 1938, along with Irish International Brigade leader Frank Ryan.
+After fighting at Belchite, he was captured at Gandesa by the Italian fascist Corpo Truppe Volontarie in 1938, alongside Irish International Brigade leader Frank Ryan.